Jaska8/HBatch/README.md

 # HBatchstatic

 EDIT THE SCRIPT SETTINGS FIRST!
-Usage ./HBatchstatic.sh or bash HBatchstatic.sh
+Usage ./HBatchstatic.sh or sh HBatchstatic.sh

 Edit the script for settings you desire instead of inputting them.